 Continue reading "What is Prana?" »Home

 Thank you for visiting my Yoga College web site.
 I hope you find the information you are looking for, but please don't hesitate to email me if there is anything further you need to know.
-The only classes that are not listed on the diary page are the two members-only classes that I take at Nuffield Health in Chelmsford and one at “Woodlands”, Gosfield - also members only.
-Membership details are available from the respective organisations.

 Books

-For details of an exciting new book please see Books section on main menu.
+For details of my books please see Books section on main menu.Jul 2011

 What is Prana?